Baslersch Chopf

 Description

-The Baslersch Chopf and the Sentisch Horn (2,827 m.a.s.l.) start off identically.
-Depending on the conditions and shape you can also choose the other summit.
-From the Tschuggen car park, the ascent begins along the pass road to the Wägerhus.
-Here you leave the road and go through a short steep slope to the big plain.
-Now continue uphill over the long plateau, keeping north-west and crossing the whole plain.
-Now it gets a little steeper.
-Via the Gulgerigen Furgga (2'571 m.a.s.l.) one reaches the summit of the Basler Chopf.
-The descent first follows the ascent route across the plain.
-Shortly before the Tällichopf (2'342 m.a.s.l.) one leaves the ascent route and can go down the slope directly to the pass road.
+The Baslersch Chopf and Sentisch Horn (2,827 m above sea level) share the same start.
+Depending on conditions and form, you can also decide on either peak.
+From the Tschuggen parking lot, the ascent initially follows the pass road to Wägerhus.
+Here you leave the road and reach the large plain via a short steep slope.
+Then continue upwards over the long plateau, keeping northwest and crossing the entire plain.
+It gets a bit steeper now.
+Over the Gulgerigen Furgga (2,571 m above sea level) you reach the summit of Baslersch Chopf.
+The descent first follows the ascent route over the plain.
+Shortly before Tällichopf (2,342 m above sea level), the ascent route is left and you can ski the slope directly down to the pass road.

-After the tour, the Gasthaus zum Tschuggen is an ideal place for reinforcements.
+After the route, the Gasthaus zum Tschuggen is recommended for refreshments.

-Anyone who goes off-piste acts exclusively on their own responsibility and is outside the liability area of the cable cars.
-The yellow marked freeride slopes are secured but not groomed and not controlled.
-They can only be used when they are open.
-We recommend checking the open slopes, the SLF avalanche bulletin and the weather forecast.
+Anyone going off-piste acts entirely at their own risk and is outside the liability area of the mountain railways.
+The yellow-marked freeride pistes are secured but not groomed and not controlled.
+They should only be ridden when they are open.
+We recommend checking the open pistes, the SLF avalanche bulletin, and the weather forecast.
 All liability is excluded.

-This freeride route is to be understood as a general indication of direction.
-Depending on the conditions, downhill routes must be judged and adjusted by yourself.
-No responsibility can be taken for the correctness, completeness and topicality of the information provided.
+This freeride route is to be understood as a general direction guide.
+Depending on conditions, descent routes must be assessed and adapted independently.
+No guarantee can be given for the accuracy, completeness, and timeliness of the information.

-The practice of freeriding in the open terrain is at your own risk.
-Every freerider and tourer is strongly advised to prepare thoroughly, plan their routes and obtain up-to-date information on the snow and avalanche situation.
-Avalanche situation report and snow info: www.slf.ch
+Freeriding in open terrain is at your own risk.
+Every freerider and ski tourer is strongly advised to prepare thoroughly, plan routes, and obtain up-to-date information on snow and avalanche conditions.
+Avalanche report and snow info: www.slf.ch

-All liability is declined for accidents resulting from the use of the published information and route details.
+All liability for accidents resulting from the use of the published information and route details is rejected.

 In case of doubt, accompaniment by experienced mountain guides is strongly recommended: www.bergfuehrer-davosklosters.ch

-We recommend the avalanche training centre before the start of a tour.
+We recommend the avalanche training center before the descent.

-On the Jakobshorn near the Fuxägufer mountain station in Davos, the correct use of the avalanche transceiver (LVS) can be practised under realistic conditions.
-The training area consists of a 100 x 100m zone in moderately steep terrain, thus creating a realistic avalanche cone.
+At Jakobshorn near the Fuxägufer mountain station in Davos, the correct use of the avalanche transceiver (LVS) can be practiced under realistic conditions.
+The training area consists of a 100 x 100 m zone in moderately steep terrain and thus represents a realistic avalanche cone.
 Use of the training area is free of charge.
-You must bring your own avalanche transceiver and avalanche probe with you.
+You must bring your own LVS and avalanche probe.

 Directions